RedMadRobot/figma-export/README.md

 * icon — Figma's component with small black vector image
 * image — Figma's components with colorized image (Light/Dark)

+The utility supports Dark Mode and Swift UI.

-Why we developed this utility:
+Why we've developed this utility:
 * Figma doesn't support exporting colors and images to Xcode / Android Studio.
 Manual export takes a long time.
 * For easy sync of the component library with the code